 WHEN IS FEE SIMPLE NOT SIMPLE?

 Nothing light today, boys and girls.
 We have work ahead of us.
-Sure, the October weather is brisk and beautiful, and you’d like to leave early and enjoy the fall colors.
+Sure, Christmas vacation is upon us, and we all have visions of sugarplums dancing in out heads.
 But as that great educator M.C.
 Hammer once said, “Yo, sound the bell, school is in, sucker …“

 So listen up.
 When land is conveyed from one party to another without any limitations whatsoever, the conveyance is done in “fee simple absolute,” or just “fee simple” for short.
 The conveyance usually says that the land is conveyed “unto the said party of the second part and its successors and assigns forever,” or words to that effect.